AtomicSponge/node-scripts/docbuilder/README.md

 ## Usage

-Inside the folder you wish to generate the documentation in, create a `.docbuilder.config.json` file with the following format:
+Inside the directory you wish to generate the documentation in, create a `.docbuilder.config.json` file with the following format:
 ```
 {
     "generators": {
-        "doxygen": "doxygen $PROJECT_LOCATION",
+        "doxygen": "doxygen .doxyfile",
         "jdoc": "npx jsdoc -d $OUTPUT_FOLDER/$PROJECT $PROJECT.js"
     },
     "jobs": [